Harris (band)

 Harris was an American rock band formed in Lowell, Massachusetts in 2000.
 The group independently released one studio album, The Light Is Seeping Through the Cracks, along with numerous EPs, before disbanding in April 2009.

 History

 Harris was formed by vocalist/bassist Mike Nastri and guitarist Matt Scott in 2000 while they attended UMass Lowell.
 After releasing several EPs, Harris independently recorded, produced, and released their only full-length album, The Light Is Seeping Through the Cracks, in 2005.
 The album's release was followed by a self-booked tour of the United States and Canada, which was met with mixed reviews.
 Harris toured Europe in the summer of 2008, and amicably disbanded in April 2009 due to the members' increasing family and career obligations.
-Their final recording, Snake Says Woof, was released on April 18, 2009 at their last show, which took place at the legendary Middle East Downstairs nightclub in Cambridge, Massachusetts.
+Their final recording, Snake Says Woof, was released on April 18, 2009 at their last show, which took place at the Middle East Downstairs nightclub in Cambridge, Massachusetts.